 Hiccdown Development Notes

-Showing only those parts of the discussion which lead to #310.
+Showing only those parts of the discussion that lead to #310.

 See full discussion·See most recent related ideas